STRRINGS: STReams in Residual Images of Nearby GalaxieS: Tidal features catalogue

 The mass of the host galaxy has a strong impact on tidal feature presence.
 Figure \ref{fig:feature_fraction_vs_mass} shows the evolution of the fraction of galaxies hosting tidal features as a function of the host stellar mass.
 The fraction of galaxies hosting any type of features increases with mass, ranging from $2.4 \pm 0.4\%$ in the lowest mass bin up to $36.5 \pm 1.2\%$ in the highest mass bin.
 A sharper increase is visible for masses above $2\times10^{10} M_\odot$.
 The trend is mostly driven by streams, but this is also due to our voting procedure favouring streams over other labels.
 The fraction of plumes remains constant across mass.
 Likewise, no noticeable increase is seen for tails, streams or shells below $2\times 10^{10} M_\odot$.
 In the higher mass bin, the fraction of shells and streams strongly increases, while the fraction of tails slightly decreases.
 This is actually related to the morphological type of the galaxies: for ETGs, the increase is driven by streams and shells while for LTGs it is driven by streams and tails (see Figure \ref{fig:appendix_fraction_features_vs_mass_morphtype}).

-Finally, we investigate the impact of the environment, characterised by the group multiplicity from the SGA-2020 catalogue, on the tidal feature fraction.
-We separate galaxies between isolated (i.e., a group multiplicity of one) and in groups (i.e., a multiplicity higher or equal to two), but we do not make a difference between galaxy groups and clusters.
-The majority (92.3\%) of the galaxies in our sample are isolated.
-The tidal feature fraction is much higher ($31.0 \pm 1.2\%$) for groups than for isolated galaxies ($10.3 \pm 0.2\%$), which is statistically significant according to a Z-test.
-In groups, the fraction of streams (tails) is $14 \pm 0.9\%$ ($9.7 \pm 0.8\%$), compared to $3.6 \pm 0.1\%$ ($2.7 \pm 0.1\%$) for isolated galaxies.
-Higher fractions in galaxy groups are expected due to the proximity of companion galaxies, hence potential mergers, compared to isolated galaxies.
+Finally, we examine the role of environment, quantified by group multiplicity in the SGA-2020 catalogue, on the tidal feature fraction.
+We emphasise that our analysis considers only the central, primary galaxy of each group and does not include tidal features around satellite members.
+Galaxies are divided into isolated systems (group multiplicity of one) and central galaxies in groups (multiplicity $\geq$ 2), without distinguishing between groups and clusters.
+Most galaxies in our sample (92.3\%) are isolated.
+The overall tidal feature fraction is significantly higher for central galaxies in groups ($33.0 \pm 1.2\%$) than for isolated galaxies ($11.9 \pm 0.2\%$), a difference confirmed by a Z-test.
+In groups, streams and tails are found in $14.0 \pm 0.9\%$ and $9.7 \pm 0.8\%$ of galaxies, respectively, compared to only $3.6 \pm 0.1\%$ and $2.7 \pm 0.1\%$ for isolated systems.
+This enhancement cannot be attributed solely to stellar mass, as at fixed host mass the tidal feature fraction for group centrals remains two to three times higher than for isolated galaxies.
+Such elevated fractions in dense environments are expected, given the greater availability of nearby companions and the higher likelihood of mergers.
 These results on the tidal feature catalogue will be discussed and compared to literature values in Section \ref{sec:discussion_tidal_features}.